ChuckJonas/vscode-apex-debug/readme.md

 * Set log levels in `/config/.debug` to `"ApexCode": "FINEST"` & `"System": "FINE"`
 * run `Mavensmate: Start logging` from command pallet
+  * NOTE: There is a known issue with mavensmate where logs are not downloaded when using API v37 and above.
+Set API version to 36 in `Mavenmsate: Global Settings` in order to stream logs.
-* Trigger a log event (Run Anyonmous Apex, load a page, etc)
+* Trigger a log event (Run Anyonmous Apex, load a page, etc).
+File should show up in `debug/logs`.
 * Switch into Debug View
 * Press the green 'play' button
 * Select a file (if not hardcoded in `launch.json`)